-Robotics, process automation, block chain, internet or things, artificial intelligence, smart devices and sensors often provide a direct business need.
-No push from IT but a pull from the organization.
-How do you as a CIO and IT organization coop with?
-It’s a matter of making the right choices.
+Robotics, process automation, block chain, internet or things, artificial intelligence, smart devices and sensors often encite a direct business need.
+No push from IT but a pull from the organisation.
+How do you as a CIO and IT organisation cope with this?
+It’s a matter of betting on the right horse, of making the right choices.

 Cybersecurity is an important pillar of business continuity and data privacy protection.
 Most boards have traditionally not paid enough attention to these issues.
 Nevertheless, security and data privacy deserve all the attention.
 To prevent any problems and to take chances.
 It is a matter of security, compliance and also reputation!

 Technology helps, but people make the difference.
 Many organisations struggle with the ‘people’s dilemma’.
 What competences are needed to cope with change?
 How do you manage talent and who takes the lead?
 What skills do we need in ecosystems?